Goal and Impact

 New RN graduates by degree type, by gender

 New RN graduates by degree type, by race/ethnicity

-Number of Action Coalitions with members of its’ state’s ethnic or racial minority nursing organization or of its’ men in nursing state chapter as a voting member on its most senior executive-level policy-making body
+Number of Action Coalitions with a member of an ethnic or racial minority nursing organization or men in nursing state chapter on a senior-level policymaking body

 Diversity of nursing doctorate graduates by race/ethnicity